Hats-Protocol/hats-anchor-app/apps/claims/README.md

 # Hats Claims App

-The Claims app is a Next.js app for handling standalone eligibility for hats with supported eligibility modules.
+The Claims app is a Next.js app for handling standalone eligibility for [Hats](https://app.hatsprotocol.xyz) with supported eligibility modules.

 ## Start the app